 What can you do with the “spent” vanilla beans?

 I was very interested to see that the cut beans turned from a rich brown to nearly black over the two months.
-I’m “brewing” the leftover vanilla beans in the remaining cup or so of vodka.
+I “brewed” the leftover vanilla beans in the remaining cup or so of vodka.
 I will update if the result is really exciting.
+UPDATE: I have left the beans and vodka to do their thing, and now have another cup of pretty aromatic vanilla, though maybe less intense than the first batch.

 I’ve read that you can dry the beans, grind and mix with sugar to make vanilla sugar.